 The PIA High Yield Fund’s primary objective is to seek a high level of current income.

-Style Benchmark: Bloomberg Barclays U.S. Corporate High Yield Index
+Style Benchmark: Bloomberg U.S. Corporate High Yield Index

 Fund Inception: 12.31.10

-The PIA High Yield team has extensive experience in the high yield and bank loan space and has employed the same disciplined and fundamental approach throughout their careers to evaluate opportunities in leveraged finance.
-PIA believes we can add value in high yield from our top-down decision-making, because we are willing to completely avoid industries that we believe do not warrant leveraged finance over the current business cycle.
-Additionally, we have the conviction to take added credit risk within industries that we favor.
+PIA High Yield employs a disciplined, fundamental approach to evaluate high yield opportunities.
+PIA believes we can add value from our top-down decision-making as a result of our proprietary risk-adjusted quantitative/qualitative analysis and our willingness to completely avoid industries we believe do not warrant leveraged finance over the current business cycle.
+Additionally, we employ a high conviction approach toward credit selection within industries we favor.

 Investments in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 The Fund may invest in foreign securities which involve greater volatility and political, economic and currency risks and differences in accounting methods.
 These risks may increase for emerging markets.
 Investment by the Fund in lower-rated and non-rated securities presents a greater risk of loss to principal and interest than higher-rated securities.
 The Fund may invest in derivatives, which may involve risks greater than the risks presented by more traditional investments.
 The risk of owning an ETF or mutual fund generally reflects the risks of owning the underlying securities that the ETF or mutual fund holds.
 It will also bear additional expenses, including operating expenses, brokerage costs & the potential duplication of management fees.
 These risks are fully disclosed in the Prospectus.

 Bond ratings provide the probability of an issuer defaulting based on the analysis of the issuer’s financial condition and profit potential.
-Bond rating services are provided by Standard & Poor’s, Moody’s Investors Service, and Fitch Investors Service.
-Bond ratings start at AAA (denoting the highest investment quality) and usually end at D. (meaning payment is in default)
+Bond rating services are provided by credit rating agencies currently registered as Nationally Recognized Statistical Rating Organizations (“NRSROs”).
+Bond ratings start at AAA (denoting the highest investment quality) and usually end at D (meaning payment is in default).
+Securities not covered by any agency will receive a non-rated (NR) rating.

 Free Cash Flow – revenue less operating expenses including interest expenses and maintenance capital spending.
 It is the discretionary cash that a company has after all expenses and is available for purposes such as dividend payments, investing back into the business or share repurchases.